Elon Musk is lashing out on Twitter again

 Elon Musk is back to lashing out on Twitter.

-Musk on Tuesday revived an unfounded accusation he had previously made about a caver who helped rescue 12 boys and their soccer coach in Thailand.
+Musk, responding to a Twitter user, on Tuesday revived an unfounded accusation he had previously made about a caver who helped rescue 12 boys and their soccer coach in Thailand.

 Musk said it was "strange" that the caver had not sued him after Musk called him a "pedo," or pedophile, in a tweet in July.
 Musk had apologized for the tweet.